 We focus on enhancing the awareness and understanding of genetics, engaging with health and science professionals, schools, colleges, and the public.
 Follow @WalesGenePark

-New genetic knowledge has profound implications for healthcare and society at large.
-Through our education and engagement activities the Wales Gene Park enhances the understanding of genetics throughout Wales and further afield, making access to information easier and facilitating an informed debate among professionals, young people and the public at large.
+New genetic and genomic knowledge has profound implications for healthcare and society at large.
+Through our education and engagement activities the Wales Gene Park enhances the understanding of genetics and genomics throughout Wales and further afield, making access to information easier and facilitating an informed debate among professionals, young people and the public at large.

 What we do